moonpotato/zstring_view/README.md

 zstring_view is a header only library (and will remain so, even when more files are introduced).
 Simply include the repository path in your project's include path and include `zstring_view.hpp` where required.

+## License

+All code in the project is licensed under the Apache License 2.0.
+A full copy of the license document is provided in `LICENSE.txt`.
+All project documentation is licensed under the GNU Free Documentation License, a copy of which is provided in `docs/LICENSE.txt`.
+Much of this is based on content from the `cppreference.com` wiki, whose information is often helpful and is much appreciated.